lLeafaRafaelL/Json.DIffer/README.md

 - Upload the right file
 - Compare the uploaded files

-# requirements to run the application local
+# Requirements to run the application local
 - .NET Core 6
 - SQL Server
 - Optional: Docker (you can run the docker compose)